Getting Things Done (GTD)

 Someday/maybe

-• Add all of the tasks and/or you want to do in the future but aren't actively working on
+• Add all of the tasks and/or things you want to do in the future but aren't actively working on.

 • (Optional) Add sub-projects for specific types of "Someday/Maybe" tasks.
 For example, you may want to separate Someday/Maybe — Personal and Someday/Maybe — Work projects